Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 ## Introduction
 This version of WLED contains sound reactive routines ASound01 through ASound15.
 Each are controllable by intensity and/or speed.
 ASound10 through ASound15 also include 3 dedicated FFT control sliders.

+Caveat: Some information on this page is in our 'dev' branch only and not yet ready for prime time.

 ## Hardware
 WLED uses pin D4 and Rx on the WeMOS D1 Mini by default.
 Let’s stick with defaults whenever we can.
 We are also working on an FFT version for the ESP32.